aramwram/ng-social-links/projects/ng-social-links/README.md

 ng-social-links advantages:
  * Native to Angular.
- * Configurable - you can globally define share URL, text and email body at module import.
+ * Configurable - you can globally define share URL, title and email body at module import.
  * Well typed - it's clear which parameters are relevant to every social share provider.
  * Works well in SSR mode.